Esteghlal F.C.: 1970–78: champion of Asia and Iran

 This year had another honour for TAJ, the first Iranian national league title: 1970–71 Local League under management of Rajkov.
 TAJ defeated PAS 2–1 in final match.
-TAJ have reached to third place of 1971 Asian Club Championship, a year after the first Asian Cup of club.
+TAJ have reached to third place in the 1971 Asian Club Championship, a year after the first Asian Cup of club.
 They were defeated ROK Army of Korea 3–2 in Third place match.

 TAJ stood at second place in the 1973–74 league, with only two points less than Persepolis.
 Gholam Hossein Mazloumi was the top scorer of the league, with 15 goals.
 TAJ reached the 1974–75 Takht Jamshid Cup the next year, the second official Iranian Football League for Club.
 Mazloumi was still the best scorer.
 Social tensions came to the club, a rebellion against the system which named revolution in next years.

 1979–2001: revolution and post-revolution

 After the 1979 Islamic Revolution in Iran, the club was taken over by the newly established Islamic government and put under the control of the Physical Education Organization of the Islamic republic of Iran (سازمان تربیت بدنی جمهوری اسلامی ايران), a governmental organisation, and changed its name to Esteghlal (Persian: استقلال), 'Independence' in Persian; Taj (تاج) means 'Crown' in Persian.
-All players not swearing allegiance to the new Islamic government were arrested, brutally beaten and executed by Iran's Revolutionary Guard Corps.
-After the revolution, any sign of the previous monarchist regime was not tolerated.

 During the 1980s, Esteghlal won the Tehran Football League twice.
 The 1989–90 season was a memorable one for Esteghlal.
 The club finished 1st in Group B of the Qods League and advanced to the semi-finals.
 Esteghlal defeated Malavan 4–0 on aggregate to advance to the final against the rival: Persepolis.
 Esteghlal defeated Persepolis 2–1 to win the Qods League.
 In the following season, Esteghlal made it to the final of the Hazfi Cup only to lose to Malavan on penalties.

 1990–91 Esteghlal won the Asian Club Championship for the 2nd time defeating Chinese club Liaoning 2–1.
 In the next year Esteghlal reached the 1991 Asian Club Championship final match again and lost in penalties to Al-Hilal FC.
 Esteghlal once again reached the final of the Asian Club Championship in 1999, this time losing to Japanese club Júbilo Iwata 1–2 in Tehran.